open-telemetry/opentelemetry-collector-contrib/processor/transformprocessor/README.md

 ## Copy attributes matching regular expression to a separate location

-If you want to move resource attributes, which keys are matching the regular expression `pod_labels_.*` to a new attribute location `kubernetes,labels`, use the following configuration:
+If you want to move resource attributes, which keys are matching the regular expression `pod_labels_.*` to a new attribute location `kubernetes.labels`, use the following configuration:

 ```yaml
 transform: